act-rules/act-rules.github.io/_rules/iframe-accessible-name-cae760.md

 ## Accessibility Support

 Some browsers include `iframe` elements in the [sequential focus navigation][].
 This ensures that `iframe` elements can always be scrolled using the keyboard.
-When an `iframe` is removed from the accessibility tree, this rule is still applicable for those browsers, unless the `tabindex` attribute is set to `-1`.
+When an `iframe` is removed from the accessibility tree, this rule is still applicable for those browsers, unless the `iframe` is explicitly removed from [sequential focus navigation][] (by having the `tabindex` attribute set to a negative value).

 ## Background